CallaRudolph/php-address-book/README.md

 ## Description

 _This PHP project allows the user to enter individual personal information for contacts, which is then stored into an address book.
-The user can view his entire contact list, enter additional contacts, and delete all contacts as needed._
+The user can view his entire contact list, enter additional contacts, and delete all contacts as needed.
+There is also a search feature by name to return a matching contact._

 ## Setup Requirements